 We feel that this House and tutor system benefits the students and the school in the following ways:

-- Creates a cohesive and friendlier school community where students know and work with students from other years ("like a family").
+• It creates a cohesive and familial school community where students know and work with students from other years.

-- Students support one another and understand the stages that they will go through as they move through the school.
-This has the potential to increase aspiration and motivation.
+• Students support one another and understand the stages that they will go through as they move through the school.

-- Increased opportunities for students to develop their social skills through working with students of different ages.
+• Students have opportunities to develop their social skills through working with students of different ages.

 In Year 11, students are rewarded for their commitment towards independent research and their willingness to attend support/revision sessions.
 Students have loyalty cards and each completed card puts them into a raffle to win a voucher every half term.
 We are committed to ensuring that our students are rewarded for their personal commitment.
 Students are also working towards achieving their Prom Pass, a set of targets that they must meet to be invited to the legendary Belvidere School Prom.

 Our new team of prefects for 2019-20 has now been appointed and is doing a great job setting a positive example to younger members of the school.